FK Belasica

-FK Belasica (ФК Беласица) is a football club based in the city of Strumica, North Macedonia.
+FK Belasica (ФК Беласица) is a professional football club based in the city of Strumica, North Macedonia.
 They are currently competing in the Macedonian Second League.

 History

 The club was founded on 22 April 1922 at the cafe of Tašo Todorov, where fifty initiators gathered at the founding meeting for the football club Belasica Strumica.
-According to documents, the first meeting was held on 13 August 1922 with Gjorgi Moskov elected president, Tomi Kujundziev as secretary and Rosto Perov as treasurer.The first match played in club history was against Pobeda from Skopje, where Belasica lost by the score of 1–0.
+According to documents, the first meeting was held on 13 August 1922 with Gjorgi Moskov elected president, Tomi Kujundziev as secretary and Rosto Perov as treasurer.
+The first match played in club history was against Pobeda from Skopje, where Belasica lost by the score of 1–0.